ChitrakshGupta/Cisco-Packet-Tracer-Network-Designs/README.md

 4. [Contributing](#contributing)

 ## Description
-Explore different network topologies and scenarios for learning purposes.
+Explore different network topologies and scenarios for learning purposes

 ## Installation
 Download and install Cisco Packet Tracer from the official website.